 Other blood tests are also done.
 For example, the number (count) of white blood cells is measured.
 A high white blood cell count suggests inflammation, an abscess, gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
 Gas gangrene can... read more , or a perforated gallbladder.

 Computed tomography (CT) Computed Tomography Imaging tests of the liver, gallbladder, and biliary tract include ultrasonography, radionuclide scanning, computed tomography (CT), magnetic resonance imaging (MRI), endoscopic retrograde cholangiopancreatography... read more of the abdomen can detect some complications of cholecystitis, such as pancreatitis Overview of Pancreatitis Pancreatitis is inflammation of the pancreas.
 The pancreas is a leaf-shaped organ about 5 inches (about 13 centimeters) long.
 It is surrounded by the lower edge of the stomach and the first... read more or a tear in the gallbladder.

 People with acute or chronic cholecystitis need to be hospitalized.
 They are not allowed to eat or drink and are given fluids and electrolytes intravenously.
-A doctor may pass a tube through the nose and into the stomach, so that suctioning can be used to keep the stomach empty and reduce fluid accumulating in the intestine if the intestine is blocked or is not functioning normally.
+A doctor may pass a tube through the nose and into the stomach, so that suctioning can be used to keep the stomach empty and reduce fluid accumulating in the intestine if the intestine is blocked and to allow the gallbladder to rest.

 Usually, people are given antibiotics intravenously (because infection is possible) and pain relievers.